 If you think about going the two or more computers route, before you buy anything or even start programming the template, a careful evaluation of how you want to spread the sounds is necessary.
-You need to plan which samples will be loaded on which machine so that for most of your daily work, the load will be balanced in a way that not one machine works its' butt off while the other is soundly asleep.
+You need to plan which samples will be loaded on which machine so that for most of your daily work, the load will be balanced in a way that not one machine works its' butt off while the other is sound asleep.
 This requires you to know what instruments and articulations you generally use.
 I recommend working on a few projects and taking notes.
 Then you will have a pretty good idea what needs to be in there.

 There are indeed a few big libraries out there that (if you can afford it) require a machine of their own.
-The most important ones that come to mind are East West's Hollywood Strings and Hollywood Brass.
+The most important ones that come to mind are East West's Hollywood Strings and, to a lesser extent, Hollywood Brass.
+Also with Orchestral Tools' Berlin series (full disclaimer: the author of this tutorial works for OrchestralTools) and Spitfire's British Modular Series in the process of completion, you have at least two major modular libraries that would make sense to be hosted on their own machine.
 If you want to rely on those libraries to form a major part of your sonic palette for that particular instrument group, you will need to have a considerable part of them loaded all the time.
 To avoid performance bottlenecks, in this case give them their own machine.
 Of course you can also host these VIs together with other plugins, but this may give you performance issues.
-Hollywood Brass works together pretty well with other instruments, but Hollywood Strings really shines when it has its dedicated machine to run on.
+Hollywood Brass works together pretty well with other instruments, but Hollywood Strings really shines when it has its dedicated machine to run on, especially when using multiple microphone positions.

-Here is a real-world, mid-sized sample setup that should be within budget range of most people serious about doing this stuff.
+Here is a real-world, mid-sized sample setup for Logic 9 or X that should be within budget range of most people serious about doing this stuff.
+If you are using non-OSX-exclusive sequencers, a PC is a better alternative, so the specs below are just for Logic.

-- Main DAW:
+- DAW